CynaCons/stm32_BluTechDevice/README.md

 Reset the board and you should now see the commands menu.

-## Tell me more !
+## Complete Guide :

 This lirabry will use two UART :

-One, called "deviceUart" will send commands to the BluTech device and receive the command's answer or receive data sent from the REST API (?)
+One, called "deviceUart" will send commands to the BluTech device and receive the command's answer or receive data sent from the REST API

 The other, called "userUart", will print a list of commands that can be used to control the BluTech device.
 It also display the command's result and a lot of other useful things (such as sensor data).